 Reckless Driving is a traffic misdemeanor.
-Unfortunately, it is the same Class 1 Misdemeanor as a DWI, Assault, Petit Larceny, Brandishing a Firearm, etc. A reckless driving ticket is a very common charge in Fairfax County.
+Unfortunately, it is the same Class 1 Misdemeanor as a DWI, Assault, Petit Larceny, etc. A reckless driving ticket is a very common charge in Fairfax County.
 However, it is not a charge that an individual should put to chance and represent themselves hoping that a Judge reduces it in court.

 We recommend that people go onto the Virginia Case Information System and look up cases of people that have previously appeared in court without an Attorney for their Reckless Driving charge.
 You would be amazed to see hundreds of cases of people going just 75 mph in a 55 mph zone and are convicted of Reckless Driving.
 It is surprising how many people do not retain a Lawyer to represent them in court for reckless driving cases.
 Even more surprising is how often a Judge finds the person guilty and gives a small fine.
 This leaves the person to believe they did well in court.
 It is not until later that the person realizes they were convicted of a Class 1 Misdemeanor and are facing additional consequences.
 As a result, we recommend that people hire a Fairfax Reckless Driving Lawyer for their ticket to get the best outcome for their case.